microsoft/DeepDevDocs/tutorials/00 - tutorials-basics/01-how-to-send-requests.md

 ---
-title: How To Send Requests To DeepDev
+title: Sending Requests To DeepDev
 ---